seibert-media/automatix/README.md

 Then start **automatix** in interactive mode (-i) and adjust the single steps one by one.
 Replace manual steps, if suitable.
 Whenever adjustment is needed, abort, adjust and restart **automatix** with jump (-j) to the adjusted step.
-Starting from **automatix** 1.13.0 you can use the reload scriptfile feature.
+From **automatix** 1.13.0 on you can use the reload scriptfile feature instead.
 When asked for options (either because a command failed or you are in interactive mode) you can use **-R** to reload the scriptfile.
-If lines in the scriptfile have changed, or you need to repeat steps, you can use R+/-$number to reload+adjust restart point (available since **automatix** 1.14.0)
+If lines in the scriptfile have changed, or you need to repeat steps, you can use R+/-$number to reload and adjust the restart point (available since **automatix** 1.14.0)

 Repeat this procedure to automate more and more and increase quality, whenever you feel like it.